Tersect-Browser/Tersect-browser/README.md

 ## How to load the dataset

 Loading the dataset requires a valid MongoDB installation.
 Refer to this documentation [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/).
-The latest stable version worked fine while building the application.
+MongoDB v8.0 is compatible with this version of TersectBrowser+.

 After successful installation, start the MongoDB server by running `mongod`.
 By default, MongoDB will try to create and store data in a `/data/db` path.
 There is a tendency that on Mac, this is a read-only path.
 If that is the case, you may need to use a different path.  `db-data/mongo-data` was used to test the application.